Mississippi State University Physician Assistant Early-Acceptance Program CS

 To advance to the graduate phase of the Physician Assistant Studies Program, early-acceptance students must

-• Meet criteria for PAEaP progression and retention without approved interruption.
+• Meet criteria for PAEaP progression and retention without any unapproved interruption.

 • Participate as a PA Ambassador at MSU.